 Where to Cash Checks If You Don’t Have a Bank Account

 Fortunately, avoiding excessive cashing fees — and outright check-cashing scams — is easier than ever these days, even without a traditional bank account.

 Your options include reputable check-cashing stores, department and grocery stores that provide check-cashing services, and smaller retail stores — including convenience stores — that provide basic financial services.

-Bear in mind that check-cashing policies vary widely by retailer, tend to be much more restrictive for personal checks, and are subject to change without notice.
+Bear in mind that check-cashing policies vary widely by retailer, tend to be much more restrictive for personal checks in comparison to third-party checks like payroll and bill payments, and are generally subject to change without notice.

 Before cashing a check at any retailer for the first time, call the location you plan to visit to confirm your transaction is permitted and ask what types of identification (such as a driver’s license, state ID, or military ID) they accept.